Shaiil/2D-Modeling-and-OPENMP-Parallelization-of-the-Steady-state-equation/README.md

 # Programming Techniques for Supercomputers - CAM project

 ## Background: Modelling 2D steady-state heat equation
-This code project for the 10 ECTS PTfS module solves a linear system of equations to find a steady-state temperature distribution on a rectangular plate using the Conjugate Gradient (CG) and Preconditioned Conjugate Gradient (PCG) with symmetric Gauss-Seidel preconditioning methods.
+This code project for the 10 ECTS Programming Techniques for Supercomputers module solves a linear system of equations to find a steady-state temperature distribution on a rectangular plate using the Conjugate Gradient (CG) and Preconditioned Conjugate Gradient (PCG) with symmetric Gauss-Seidel preconditioning methods.

+Refer to the Project Report for detailed observations and conclusions.

 ## Usage
 1) Compile program by calling